pankajkongorg/pankaj-public-shared-actions/README.md

-# Testing Secret Scanning on this repo for a use case, don't get excited if your scanner finds a AWS Keys :)
+# Testing Secret Scanning on this repo for a use case, don't get excited if your scanner finds AWS Keys :)
 # public-shared-actions
 Shared actions available to both public and private repositories